 From approved reviews on matching 150mm products.

-Tony • SPX 150mm Ceramic Sanding Discs - Cuts Faster, Lasts Longer | 15-Hole | 120–1200 Grit | 100 Pack
+James • SPX 150mm Ceramic Sanding Discs - 40–80 Grit (50 pcs)

 When buyers compare SPX with 3M, Mirka, and cheaper import discs, the same setup complaints keep showing up: backing wear, pad mismatch, dust loading, and edge damage.
 This section keeps those failure points visible so the buying decision stays practical.

-What this page helps you verify
+| Recurring complaint | What buyers are reacting to | What this page helps you verify |

-Size, hole pattern, and fitment are broken out clearly so the buyer can confirm the system before purchase.
+| Discs stop sticking before the abrasive is used up | Hook-and-loop backing wear, pad mismatch, or no pad saver/interface layer in the setup. | Size, hole pattern, and fitment are broken out clearly so the buyer can confirm the system before purchase. |

-Poor extraction, wrong hole pattern, or using a disc setup that does not suit the sanding stage.
+| Dust loading kills cut rate too quickly | Poor extraction, wrong hole pattern, or using a disc setup that does not suit the sanding stage. | The 15-hole section makes dust extraction compatibility explicit instead of hiding it below generic copy. |

-Wrong disc choice for the job, too much pressure, or using the sander in places where the setup is not protected.
+| Edges or corners destroy discs too fast | Wrong disc choice for the job, too much pressure, or using the sander in places where the setup is not protected. | The grit guide and related-system links keep stage selection and workflow planning visible on the page. |

 Use this table to match the right grit to each stage of your repair or preparation work.
 Running the correct grit at each stage saves time, reduces rework, and extends disc life.